b3yond/solidarityGame/CONCEPT.md

 * Something not entirely boring maybe?
 Minigames where you can get better with experience, but which are also diverse
 * Build, purchase or give away machines for automation, so you can quit doing that bullshit and start with other stuff
 * you can build networks which can sustain other new Commons projects.
 Just connect with people over mastodon.
+* You have to work the full time, or you can violate strike law.
+But how much you earn depends on how good you are.
 * Commoners Production minigames could include cooperation elements.
 * Surplus has negative consequences?
 Your avatar gets uglier? lol. taxes?
 * How do you get a market?
 Shopping infrastructure